Quick/Quick/README.md

 ## License

-MIT license.
+Apache 2.0 license.
 See the `LICENSE` file for details.